Moscow Exchange: Equity & Bond Market

 The Equity & Bond Market is a key platform for Russian businesses to raise capital and for domestic and international investors to access equity and debt investment opportunities.
 It is the main trading venue for Russian stocks as well as government, municipal, and corporate bonds.
 In 2013–2014, 16 companies placed stock via Moscow Exchange, raising a total of approximately RUB 200 bln.
 On the fixed income side, more than 400 bond issues were placed, raising more than RUB 3.4 trillion for issuers.

 Moscow Exchange includes shares of many of Russia's largest companies, including Gazprom, Sberbank, Rosneft, Lukoil and VTB.

 Global investment banks began to provide their clients with DMA to the Russian market in 2013.
-As a result of regulatory changes, the international central securities depositories Euroclear and Clearstream offered clearance and settlement services for Russian stocks and bonds.
+As a result of regulatory changes, the international central securities depositories Euroclear Bank and Clearstream Banking SA offered clearance and settlement services for Russian stocks and bonds.

 In addition, Moscow Exchange focused on further developing the domestic investor base.
-The number of individuals with brokerage accounts on Moscow Exchange reached 17 million as of January 2022, which represented 11% of Russia’s population.
+The number of individuals with brokerage accounts on Moscow Exchange reached 17 million as of January 2022, which represented 11% of Russia's population.